CLU-UML/MedDec/README.md

 > [!NOTE]
 > This repository requires **Python 3**.
 If your system does not have `python` / `pip` pointing to Python 3, use `python3` / `pip3` in the commands below.

+# Utilities

+These utilities are generally useful for working with the MedDec dataset and MIMIC-III, regardless of whether you are participating in the Shared Task.

 ### Extract Notes Text from MIMIC-III

 To extract the notes text from the MIMIC-III dataset, run the following command: